NRPA Equity in Practice Certificate Program Series

 How to Participate

 The NRPA Equity in Practice Certificate Program Series consists of three distinct certificate programs, to be completed in order, one at a time.
-Upon completion of each certificate program, participants will be awarded a certificate of completion as well as fulfilling a prerequisite to move on to the next certificate in the series.
+Upon completion of each certificate level, participants will be awarded a certificate of completion as well as fulfilling a prerequisite to move on to the next certificate in the series.

 Those who have successfully completed all three certificate programs will be awarded a NRPA Equity in Practice Digital Badge that can be added to email signatures, resumes, websites, and social media.